Asrorbek-Orzikulov/Decision_Trees/README.md

 We benchmark our model against the scikit-learn implementation (graphic below) and we get nearly the same results for splitting.
 ![Graphic](https://github.com/Asrorbek-Orzikulov/Decision_Trees/blob/master/data/Diagram.jpeg)

 Please see our .ipynb file for more detailed explanation.
-We use the data found in benchmark [diabetes dataset](https://www.kaggle.com/uciml/pima-indians-diabetes-database).
+We used the data found in benchmark [diabetes dataset](https://www.kaggle.com/uciml/pima-indians-diabetes-database).

 As you can see, our model acheives the same results as the sci-kit learn implimentation.
 ![Comparison](https://github.com/Asrorbek-Orzikulov/Decision_Trees/blob/master/data/comparison.jpeg)

+Please be sure to check out the file test_cases.py where we wrote many test cases for each function/attribute of our Decision Tree to verify its robsutness.